Café Chef de Cuisine

 “When we opened, we all did a lot of learning, but now we’re becoming a destination and the sky’s the limit,” Ryan said, “I personally have never worked for anyone like Jack and Ginger.
 The amount of care they have for their business and their commitment to their employees is not something you see anywhere else.”

 “When people come into the Café, I want them to feel like they do when they go to grandma’s house,” Ryan said.
-“The feeling you get when you’ve driven for three hours to get home for Thanksgiving and you’re met with all those delicious cooking smells and know you are where you’re supposed to be.”
+“The feeling you get when you’ve driven for three hours to get home for Thanksgiving and you’re met with all those delicious cooking smells and know you’re welcome and where you’re supposed to be.”

 When not working, Ryan loves taking family trips to the mountains with his fiancée, Tiffany, and their son, Rylee, plus three pugs and two labs.
 He also loves live music and anything to do with sports.
 (Go Big Red!)